Xikly/OBS-Auto-Recorder/README.md

 a Python program that runs alongside OBS, recording your games from a list of games you input into the config file.

 **How to Install:**
-1. Install the program from GitHub.
+1. Download the code from GitHub.
-2. Download the necessary python packages: 'pydirectinput, time, re'
+2. cd into the directory of the installed files.
+3. Do `pip install -r requirements.txt` to install the required packages.

 **How to use:**
 1. Add the process name of the application you want to record into the config.txt file (eg: projectzomboid64.exe)